Contributor Guidelines

 - Spaces, not tabs.

-- Two space indent.
+- Two spaces indent.

-- Curly braces for everything: if, else, etc.
+- Curly braces for everything:

-- One line of white space between methods.
+, etc. - One line of white space between methods.

 - No